 This is an actual transcript of what an Interlock Violation Hearing is like!

 Please schedule a time to meet with one of our Interlock Attorneys to prepare your case for a rigorous defense.
-You do not want to go into a hearing with an experienced interlock attorney.
+You do not want to go into a hearing without an experienced interlock attorney.